Friends of Ganondagan

 Veterans Outreach Commission | EUREKA!

-EUREKA! is an annual intensive interdisciplinary workshop with juniors, seniors, and grad students from across the five RIT School of Design disciplines.
-Students work together in small teams to use design thinking and creativity to come up with strategies and concepts to address social issues.
-EUREKA! is organized by Graphic Design professor Lorrie Frear, and supported by dedicated interdisciplinary faculty including me.
+EUREKA! is an annual intensive interdisciplinary workshop with juniors, seniors, and grad students spanning the five School of Design disciplines.
+Working in small teams, students use design thinking to address social issues in partnership with community organizations.
+EUREKA! is organized by Graphic Design professor Lorrie Frear.

 Rochester Refugee Resettlement Services | EUREKA!

-EUREKA! is an annual intensive interdisciplinary workshop with juniors, seniors, and grad students from across the five RIT School of Design disciplines.
-Students work together in small teams to use design thinking and creativity to come up with strategies and concepts to address social issues.
-EUREKA! is organized by Graphic Design professor Lorrie Frear, supported by dedicated interdisciplinary faculty, and sponsored by Cause Collaborative.
+EUREKA! is an annual intensive interdisciplinary workshop with juniors, seniors, and grad students spanning the five School of Design disciplines.
+Working in small teams, students use design thinking to address social issues in partnership with community organizations.
+EUREKA! is organized by Graphic Design professor Lorrie Frear.

-In 2017, I led a community-engaged project in which RIT's nearly 300 Industrial Design undergraduate and graduate students to develop design concepts both with and for Ganondagan State Historic Site (Victor, NY).
+In 2017, I co-led a community-engaged project in which RIT's nearly 300 Industrial Design undergraduate and graduate students developed design concepts both with and for Ganondagan State Historic Site (Victor, NY).
 Once a vibrant center for the Seneca people, Ganondagan is now a permanent interpretive site that tells the over 2,000-year-old story of Seneca and Haudenosaunee contributions to art, culture and society.
-My role included securing sponsorship, developing the RIT/Ganondagan partnership, and leading a cross-organizational and interdisciplinary team in designing and implementing the charrette.
+My role included securing sponsorship, developing the RIT/Ganondagan partnership, and leading a cross-organizational and interdisciplinary team in designing and implementing the charette.
 At the request of sponsor, I also delivered a presentation on cultural appreciation vs. cultural appropriation for students.

 49 teams (5-6 students/team) responded to briefs, co-created by RIT and Ganondagan, specifying “appropriateness to the Ganondagan site and Haudenosaunee values."
 Each team designed concepts for one of the following: